medmunds/aws-cfn-ses-domain/README.md

 ## Installation

-The `Custom::SES_Domain` resource is implemented as an AWS Lambda Function.
-To use it from your CloudFormation templates, you'll need to set up that function along with an IAM role giving it permission to manage your Amazon SES domains.
+The custom SES resources are implemented as AWS Lambda Functions.
+To use them from your CloudFormation templates, you'll need to set up the functions along with IAM roles giving them permission to manage your Amazon SES domain/email identities.

 The easiest way to do this is with a CloudFormation [nested stack][NestedStack]: